-Photograph shows eleven staff members of Microsoft in 1978.
+Photograph shows eleven original staff members of Microsoft in 1978.

-The June 2006 announcement by Bill Gates that he was planning to disengage himself from the day-to-day operations of Microsoft has spurred renewed interest in the photograph reproduced above, which has been circulating via e-mail for several years in messages bearing titles such as “Would you have invested?”
-It reflects the notion that, back in 1978, not many people might have predicted that a small group of casually-dressed, long-haired youngsters was creating a corporation that would, three decades later, reach an estimated market value of $279 billion, themselves becoming millionaires (and a few even billionaires) in the process.
+A photograph of Microsoft staff members in 1978 has been circulated online for many years bearing titles such as “Would you have invested?”
+It reflects the notion that, back in 1978, not many people might have predicted that a small group of casually-dressed, long-haired youngsters was creating a corporation that would, four decades later, reach an estimated market value of

 As for the identities of the persons pictured, and their lives after Microsoft:

 William Gates III,the Harvard drop-out who at 18 co-founded(and later served as CEO and Chairman of the Board of) Microsoft, the world’s largest software company, hardly needs any introduction.
 He is regularly ranked as the one of the richest individuals in the world (with an estimated net worth in 2015 of $78 billion); in 2008 he withdrew from Microsoft’s day-to-day operations to focus his attention on the Bill & MelindaGates Foundation, which combats diseases such as polio, malaria, and AIDS.